Jack MooreTwitterGithub

 var $active, $content, $links = $(this).find('a');

-// Use the first link as the initial active tab
+// If no match is found, use the first link as the initial active tab.

 // Hide the remaining content